 The increasing popularity of We Are All Moles is leading to more animals jumping on the bandwagon and we fear there'll be an explosion of We Are All Someanimal websites.
 Our sources tell us the giraffes are already learning HTML and the lesser spotted african barn owls have just registered wearealllesserspottedafricanbarnowls.com.

 We've just received some distressing news - the mole agents inside our computer system have reached the text editor and have sneakily written the following statement:

 We believe We Are All Moles is far superior to We Are All Badgers and will give readers the opportunity to experience a higher quality We Are All Someanimal style website based on a much better animal.
 And, for a limited time only, every new visitor will receive a free badger on a stick!

 Dammit!
 These moles are clearly a force to be reckoned with and we're not too keen on their badger on a stick plan either.
 Desperate times call for desperate measures.
-And who better to have on your side in a desperate situation than the always desperate Big Cheese Badger.
-And he's come up with a foolproof plan for getting rid of the moles by getting rid of their homes - yes, that's right, the Big Cheese Badger will remove all the underground!
+And who better to have on your side in a desperate situation than the always desperate Big Cheese Badger?
+And he's come up with a foolproof plan to destroy the moles by first destroying their homes - yes, that's right, the Big Cheese Badger will remove all the underground!
 No stone will be left unturned!